 Planning a bit of a celebration this Easter weekend?
-Here are some ideas to have some fun over Easter without spending too much.
+Here are some fun ideas to have Easter on a budget.

 Get the creative juices flowing for you and the kids and create your own decorative eggs.
 Simply hard boil an egg and dress it up with bits you have lying around the house.
 Give a prize to the most creative.

 Buying Easter eggs can be very expensive.
-Prices are being slashed as we get closer to the weekend, with Tesco, Morrisons and Asda offering three for £10 on selected large branded eggs.
+Prices are being slashed as we get closer to the weekend, with most Supermarkets offering deals on the last of their stocks.

-If this still feels like a lot of money, why not have a go at making your own.
+But why not have a go at making your own?
 All you need is some melted chocolate and an Easter egg mould.
 You can have a go at decorating personal ones with the kids and enjoy eating your creations together.

 If you have young kids an Easter egg hunt is a great way to spend an afternoon.
 All you need to do is buy (or make) some mini chocolate eggs and hide them around your house or garden.
 Aldi have their own Mini Chocolate Eggs at just 69p, almost half the price of Cadburys!
 Making you feel a little less guilty about picking up two bags.